yb66/path_helper/README.md

 For example:

-    # I put my path_helper in `/usr/local/libexec`
-    # because I'm the only person using this machine
-    # and I want my other accounts to be able to access its goodness.
+I put my path_helper in `/usr/local/libexec` because I'm the only person using this machine and I want my other accounts to be able to access its goodness but you can put it anywhere you like.

     sudo mkdir -p /usr/local/libexec
     cd /usr/local/libexec
     # ~/Projects/path_helper is where I keep the project